hall-n/hall-n.github.io/Historian's arguments/Vaporis 1994, 1995, 2012, Growing laxity against pilgrims.md

 *Vaporis 1994, Breaking Barriers, Travel and the State in Early Modern Japan*
 #### The negative economic effects of travel gave reasons for bakufu and daimyo to want to discourage travel

+^4c2305

 the primary intent behind the relay system was economic: hence the bakufu's policy of discouraging sea transport, which would have allowed travelers to skip post stations and would reduce the amount of revenue they could raise through provision of transport services.
 (26)
 The application of Tokugawa law was at times unpredictable and random, but it could also be flexible, for it was a traditional principle in Japanese law that reason should prevail over custom and precedent (179)
-Sekisho were concerned primarily with the movement of people-particularly women-out ofEdo, contributing perhaps to the laxity with which other offenders were treated.
+Sekisho were concerned primarily with the movement of people-particularly women-out of Edo, contributing perhaps to the laxity with which other offenders were treated.
 Status was also a factor; while there are only two cases of samurai committing a sekisho-related offense, in both instances the samurai were made to suffer the death penalty.
 These cases, compared with those of commoners, emphasize the great distance that government maintained between status groups.
 (181)
 **regulations dealing with commoner travel were issued frequently and were inspired mainly by economics rather than a desire for totalitarian control**…There were limits to what the state could do to prohibit pilgrimage, which was widely accepted in society as a sacred act, and the evidence shows that the control measures instituted were generally ineffective.
-…
+(198)

+#### Most common restrictions on any long-distance travel had to do with timing

+^99563b

 Perhaps the most common restrictions on any long-distance travel had to do with timing.
 Since travel during the agricultural season would take a peasant away from the land, in theory decreasing the agricultural output of a village, long-distance travel was generally restricted to the agricultural off-season, after taxes had been collected.
 (198)
 This illegal traffic was hurting business at Sekigawa and Nojiri, the post stations on either side of the sekisho that travelers bypassed.
 As a result, some officials from Nojiri apparently disabled or partially dismantled a bridge on the side road to stop the traffic, indicating that there were important economic reasons for travel restrictions.
 (190)